jackson951/React-Developer-Utils/notes/ecosystem/zustand.md

 # 🧩 Zustand — Complete Guide for React State Management

 > Zustand is a small, fast, and scalable state management library for React.
-> It provides a simple API for global state without boilerplate like Redux.
+> It provides a simple, hook‑based API for global state without the boilerplate of Redux or the re‑render pitfalls of Context.

 ---